 Step 1: Decide what kind of dealership you’re going to be.

-This one is pretty simple, because this decision should be part of your business plan anyways.
+This one is pretty simple because this decision should be part of your business plan anyway.
 The Kentucky MVC offers the following categories as options:

 - New (if you’re starting a branch of a larger franchise)

 - Used (this also applies to used wholesale)

 - Wholesale (if you’re selling new cars wholesale)